magicus/magicus.github.io/_posts/2008-08-10-detecting-if-gdb-is-attached.md

 categories:
   - Uncategorized
 ---
 When writing programs that should be easy to debug, it is often useful to know if you are running with a debugger attached.
 In Linux, there is no reliable way of doing this, but you can make a clever hack that is quite okay. gdb and other debuggers work by using ptrace, but in Linux, only one process at a time can ptrace another.
 So, the trick is to try to ptrace ourselves, and if it fails, we can assume that we are running in a debugger.
 (Or in strace, for that matter.)
 Doing this properly requires starting a new thread, however.
-It&#8217;s not very hard, but it&#8217;s a bit tricky getting everything right, and Ihave the feeling I&#8217;m doing this over and over again.
+It's not very hard, but it's a bit tricky getting everything right, and Ihave the feeling I'm doing this over and over again.

 <!--more-->